kamyashethia/ScalaForThePotterhead/ForComprehension.md

 # For Comprehensions

-We'll cover For comprehensions, generator expressions, guards and yielding here, but first -- let's talk about wands.
+We'll cover For comprehensions, generator expressions, guards and yielding in this tutorial.
+Before we dive in, let's talk about wands.
 Everyone knows that good wands are crafted from the finest wood, and imbued with a token from a magical creature.
 Here is a wand class represented in Scala:

 ```scala
 class wand(typeOfWood: String, lengthOfWand: Long, magicalMaterial:String) {